Light It Up (Luke Bryan song)

 "Light It Up" is a song co-written and recorded by American country music singer Luke Bryan.
 It was released in August 2017 as the first single from his 2017 album What Makes You Country.
 Bryan wrote this song with Brad Tursi of the band Old Dominion.

 Content

 Rolling Stone Country described the song as "a moody production, underpinned by a programmed beat and choppy piano chords, while icy synthesizer fills lifted from Eighties new wave ratchet up the tension."
 The song is an expression of unrequited love, with the narrator pleading for an unresponsive lover to "light it up", in reference to his cellular phone.

 Bryan wrote the song with Brad Tursi of the band Old Dominion, while Jeff Stevens and his son Jody produced it.

 Music video

 A video directed by Michael Monaco was released on October 26, 2017.
-It features Jimmy Butler in the lead role, in anticipation of a text as described in the lyrics.
+It features Jimmy Butler in the lead role, in anticipation of a text as described in the lyrics from his girlfriend played by well known, international, Nashville based model LeeAnna Burton.